Foreign relations of Vichy France

 The French State, popularly known as Vichy France, as led by Marshal Philippe Pétain after the Fall of France in 1940 before Nazi Germany, was quickly recognized by the Allies, as well as by the Soviet Union, until 30 June 1941 and Operation Barbarossa.
-However France broke with the United Kingdom after the destruction of the French Fleet at Mers-el-Kebir.
+However, France broke with the United Kingdom after the destruction of the French Fleet at Mers-el-Kebir.
 Canada maintained diplomatic relations until the occupation of Southern France (Case Anton) by Germany and Italy in November 1942.

-Relationships with the Axis
+Relationships with the Axis powers

 Germany

-The armistice after Germany defeated France in June 1940, included numerous provisions, all largely guaranteed by the German policy of keeping 2 million French prisoners of war in Germany, effectively as hostages.
-Although Vichy France was nominally in control of all of France–apart from Alsace Lorraine–in practice the Germans controlled over half of the country, including the northern and western coasts, the industrial northeast, and the Paris region.
-Further, Italy, Germany's fascist ally, controlled a portion of south-east France.
+The armistice after Germany defeated France in June 1940 included numerous provisions, all of which largely guaranteed by the German policy of keeping 2 million French prisoners-of-war in Germany effectively as hostages.
+Vichy France was nominally in control of all of France apart from Alsace-Lorraine, but in practice the Germans controlled over half of the country; including the northern and western coasts, the industrial northeast, and the Paris region.
+Further, Italy, Germany's fascist ally, controlled a portion of southeastern France.
 The Pétain government in Vichy controlled the rest until November 1942, when Germany and Italy occupied the remainder.
-At that point, the Vichy regime became entirely a puppet of the German occupiers.
-Germany wanted food, minerals, and industrial productions, as well as volunteers to work in German factories.
-Vichy was allowed to control its foreign colonies—to the extent it could defend them against the Free French—as well as its fleet, to the extent it could defend it against British naval attacks.
+The Vichy regime then became entirely a puppet of the German occupiers.
+Germany wanted food, minerals, and industrial productions; as well as volunteers to work in German factories.
+Vichy was allowed to control its foreign colonies to the extent it could defend them against the Free French, and its fleet to the extent it could defend it against British naval attacks.

 The small town of Montoire-sur-le-Loir was the scene of two meetings.
-On October 22, 1940, Pierre Laval met with Hitler to set up a meeting on October 24 between Hitler and Pétain.
+On 22 October 1940, Pierre Laval met with Hitler to set up a meeting on 24 October between Hitler and Pétain.
 It ended in a much-publicized handshake between the two, but in fact their discussions had been entirely general and no decisions had been made.
-Hitler was impressed with Petain's commitment to defend the French Empire.
-False rumours abounded that France had made major concessions regarding colonies and German control of French ports and the French fleet.
-Vichy France never joined the Axis alliance, however.
+Hitler was impressed with Pétain's commitment to defend the French Empire.
+False rumours abounded that France had made major concessions regarding colonies and the German control of French ports and the French fleet.
+Vichy France never joined the Axis powers.

 Italy

-Vichy's relations with Italy were regulated by the Armistice of Villa Incisa (25 June 1940) and overseen by the Italian Armistic Commission with France.
-Italian delegations were sent to Vichy-controlled territories of Algeria, Djibouti, Morocco, Syria and Tunisia.
+Vichy's relations with Italy were regulated by the Armistice of Villa Incisa (25 June 1940) and overseen by the Italian Commission on the Armistice with France.
+Italian delegations were sent to Vichy-controlled territories of Algeria, Djibouti, Morocco, Syria, and Tunisia.